hytest-org/NHM-Assist/README.md

 ## Install conda-forge miniforge on your PC
 Instructions at this [link](https://github.com/conda-forge/miniforge)

-Creating the NHM environment can be done manually, we encourage you to install using our guided serious of .bat scripts by following the instructions at this link [link](./BAT_SCRIPT.md)
+Creating the NHM environment can be done manually, we encourage you to install using our guided series of .bat scripts by following the instructions at this link [link](./BAT_SCRIPT.md)
 ## Install pyWatershed environment